stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 ## Server

-The server used is an Hetzner's CX11 installed with Debian 11.
+The server used is an PulseHeberg's BEST-8 installed with Debian 11.
-The server is located in their datacenter in Nuremberg.
+The server is located in their datacenter in NICE.

-I also have a StorageBox for the blog.
+I also have a Hetzner's StorageBox for the blog.

 ## Technical stack

-- Web server / Reverse Proxy: NGINX (https://github.com/stylersnico/nginx-openssl-chacha-naxsi)
+- Web server / Reverse Proxy: NGINX (https://github.com/stylersnico/nginx-secure-config/)
 - SQL server: MariaDB 10.5
 - Wordpress: CMS for my blog: https://www.abyssproject.net/
 - Grav: CMS for my website: https://www.nicolas-simond.ch/